SAP-samples/abap-cheat-sheets/17_SAP_LUW.md

 In fact, RAP is the transactional programming model for ABAP Cloud.
 And RAP comes with a well-defined transactional model and follows the rules of the SAP LUW.
 At the end of an SAP LUW in RAP, database modification operations should be performed in a final step in the [RAP late save phase](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenlate_rap_save_phase_glosry.htm) by persisting the consistent data in the [RAP transactional buffer](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abentransactional_buffer_glosry.htm) to the database.

-There are RAP-specific, [ABAP EML](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_eml_glosry.htm) statements for commit and rollback:
+There are RAP-specific [ABAP EML](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenabap_eml_glosry.htm) statements for commit and rollback:
 - [`COMMIT ENTITIES`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abapcommit_entities.htm) implicitly triggers `COMMIT WORK`.
 Furthermore, `COMMIT ENTITIES` provides RAP-specific functionality with various additions.
 These EML statements implicitly enforce local updates with `COMMIT WORK`, or `COMMIT WORK AND WAIT` if the local update fails.
 Therefore, the update is either a local update or a synchronous update, but never an asynchronous update.
 - [`ROLLBACK ENTITIES`](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abaprollback_entities.htm): Resets all changes of the current transaction and clears the transactional buffer.
 The statement triggers `ROLLBACK WORK`.